The most beautiful visa in the world

 Most countries do not demand much documentation.
 That being said, at various times I have been asked for the following:

-1. Photographs.
+- Photographs.
 The required dimension is nearly always the same, but can vary (Russia, looking at you again).
 If uploading to an e-visa application, the file format and size is often limited.
 I have found this service visafoto to be helpful for some specials.
-I recommend phone applications for file compression and JPEG-PNG conversion for DIY sizing changes.
+I recommend phone applications for file compression and JPEG->PNG or JPEG->PDF conversion for DIY sizing changes.
+I have had to subscribe to Adobe (immediately cancellable) a couple of times to make photos work (most recently for India).
 You always want to travel with a few ‘passport sized’ head shots just in case you need them at border crossings.

-2. Proof of onward travel.
+- Proof of onward travel.
 In theory this could be a train reservation, or a bus or private transfer arrangement, but in reality usually means a plane ticket.
 I believe that the idea is that you plan to leave the country that you are visiting, and can demonstrate that you have a ticket in hand and will not get stranded and become a burden to the state (as I type this I am in Mexico, which requires such documentation).
 This really makes no sense to me at all.
 Fairly often I have a good idea of which direction I intend to exit a country, but no firm date picked.
 You can usually spoof this by artfully screen capturing a flight search result.
 The surest option is to purchase a fully refundable ticket with a ‘best guess’ on departure date.
-Capture the confirmation and reservation information, (and your Tripit app will capture the information and populate your itinerary, making it appear very official), then cancel the ticket for the refund.
+Capture the confirmation and reservation information, (and your Tripit app will capture the information and populate your itinerary, making it appear very official), then cancel the ticket (for virtually all international flights there is a 24 hour window no penalty window) for the refund.

-6. Yellow Fever Vaccination Certificate.
+- Yellow Fever Vaccination Certificate.
 As noted on the Vaccination page, some countries (Sierra Leone, Togo…) require this for you to visit.
+Others require it only if you are arriving from a Yellow fever endemic zone.

 The majority of tourist visas are for a three month duration, which has always been more than enough for me.
 A few require that you commence your visit within a certain number of days of the issue date.
 I always choose an ‘arrival date’ a few days earlier than I reasonably expect to actually arrive.
 It took me a long time to figure out that the receiving authority cares not whether you arrive on day one of your visa (but heaven forfend you show up before the start date), only that you have a current visa.